martinvonz/jj/docs/glossary.md

 ## Anonymous branch

-An anonymous branch is a chain of commits that doesn't have any [named bookmarks](#bookmark) pointing to it or to any of its descendants.
+An anonymous branch is a chain of commits that doesn't necessarily have any [bookmarks](#bookmark) pointing to it or to any of its descendants.
 Unlike Git, Jujutsu keeps commits on anonymous branches around until they are explicitly abandoned.
 Visible anonymous branches are tracked by the [view](#view), which stores a list of [heads](#head) of such branches.

 ## Backend